Book now with best price guarantee

 If you need to print out a ticket or something similar, we will be happy to do it for you.
 Just send us your file with an e-mail to firstname.lastname@example.org when you are here and we will print it at reception.
-If it's only a couple of pages, we'll do it for free.
-If you want to print bigger amounts, we'll ask you for 10 cent per page.
+We'll ask you for 10 cent per page.

 I am searching a flat in Dresden, can you help me?

 Yes, you are very welcome!
 We have info about the most important providers, newspapers and internet portals.

 Just ask at the reception, we have a print out with helpful information.
 We have free Wifi for your research as well as free laptops to rent.